 BBL (Hons) (NFQ Level 8)

-The BBL degree combines law and business into a single degree, providing you with an ideal skill-set for the commercial world and offering valuable career flexibility.
-BBL graduates are uniquely equipped with the analytical and advocacy skills that arise from a legal training, combined with the numeracy and financial literacy of a business degree.
+Whether you choose to focus on law or on business, as a BBL graduate you will be uniquely equipped with the analytical and advocacy skills that arise from legal training, combined with the numeracy and financial literacy of a business degree.

 BBL graduates also have the option of pursuing postgraduate qualifications in either Law or Business.

 “This dual degree provides a practical understanding of the core subjects of both faculties.
 The modules are led by professional and engaging academics who are experts in their fields of study.
 This flexible degree provides us students with exposure to an equal number of business and law modules before allowing us to major in either subject during our final year.
 My involvement with the UCD Student Legal Service played a fundamental role in my decision to major in law and was a highlight of my time at UCD.
 The UCD SLS is a society that gives you the opportunity to get involved in a variety of law-related events including the negotiation competition, an annual publication, free legal aid clinics and much more.”

 UCD Sutherland School of Law

 Tel: +353 1 716 4110